Extradition: What If I Flee After Committing Crime in Singapore

-Before the Singapore court, the killer eventually pleaded guilty to two counts of culpable homicide not amounting to murder and disposing of the victims’ bodies, and was sentenced to 24 years’ imprisonment.
+Before the Singapore court, the killer eventually pleaded guilty to 2 counts of culpable homicide not amounting to murder and disposing of the victims’ bodies.
+He was sentenced to 24 years’ imprisonment.

 UK law also prohibits extradition of a person to Singapore if he may be punished by caning, in light of the UK’s 1948 abolition of caning as a punishment for criminals.

-As such, in order to secure the extradition of the Canadian national involved in the 2016 Standard Chartered Robbery case from the UK, the Singapore government had to make an assurance to the UK authorities that he would not be caned.
+As a result, in order to secure the extradition of the Canadian national involved in the 2016 Standard Chartered Robbery case from the UK, the Singapore government had to make an assurance to the UK authorities that he would not be caned.